Academic and Professional Skills

 On successful completion of the BSc (Hons) programme students may wish to apply for further qualifications such as MSc, M Phil, PhD.

-Examples include countryside ranger, ecological surveyor, farm conservation advisor, education officer, and fisheries manager.
+Other opportunities include countryside ranger, ecological surveyor, farm conservation advisor, education officer.
 Many job opportunities exist within the conservation and commercial sectors, and potential employers include the Environment Agency, River Trusts, Natural England, Local Authorities, National Trust, Canal and Rivers Trust, Wildlife trusts and private consultancy.

 Students will be encouraged to form links with local and national environmental organisations such as the National Trust, The Wildlife Trusts, Local Authorities, National Parks and AONBs, River conservation trusts and Ecological Consultants.